|

 The Dance of the Broken Bones

 A full length script for anytime of the year.
 Howi, in coordination with the Parable Players toured with this script in the spring of 2007 and recently performed the play at CODE West.
 Cast: 3 M and 3 F This play speaks powerfully about integrity and integrity lost.
-The righteous judgment God and repentance of King David and powerfully demonstrated.
+The righteous judgment of God and repentance of King David are powerfully demonstrated.
 God's forgiveness and restoration is not revealed more than in the play, "The Dance of the Broken Bones."
 The story centers around David’s sin with Bathsheba, but reveals the dedication and honor of Uriah, (Bathsheba’s husband).
 Uriah, though when faced with a very hard decision, he does the right thing.
 The play also reveals the judgment of God through his prophet, Nathan toward David and then the mercy of God through David’s repentance.
 God not only forgave David, but restored him and fulfilled a prophecy spoken by Nathan that it would be one of David’s sons that God would use to build the temple.
 We’ve come to know that son as Solomon, which was born of David and Bathsheba.
 Even more amazing is that Christ himself came through the lineage of David and Bathsheba.
 The fifty-first Psalm is written as a result of David’s repentance of that sin.
 David speaks to the Lord in Psalm 51:8 “Make me to hear joy and gladness; that the bones which thou hast broken may rejoice.”
 This is the theme of the play.
 Even after failure the Lord can still restore, heal and forgive us so our bones can dance again.
 The play brings Old Testament characters to the New Testament.
 Jesus cried from the cross, “My God, my God, why hast thou forsaken me?", but it was David who penned it in the old testament.
 Jesus was quoting David from the cross.
 This mix of old and new brings Calvary into new light as David is translated to the foot of the cross.
 Also, the last scene is very thought provoking as Howi brings Eve, Bathsheba and Mary into the same scene.
 They all lost a son because of sin.
 Eve was the first to lose a son as Cain killed Abel.
 Bathsheba lost her son because of David trying to hide the sin from God and finally Mary lost her son at Calvary for all people’s sin.
-The Dance of the Broken Bones performance packet which includes a custom sound track with voices and sound effects, and a utility DVD is available for $25.00.
+The Dance of the Broken Bones performance packet which includes, the script, a custom sound track with voices and sound effects, and a utility DVD is available for $29.95.

 Wild Oats and Checkers What's Your Next Move?
 Father’s Day or Men’s Retreat Monologue or Dialogue